-04/27 - The Rise and Fall of Trump
+04/26 - The Rise and Fall (and Rise?) of Trump (29)

 Until 2016 the term "far right" was mainly linked in the US to some marginal Klansmen and neo-Nazis.
 Far right politics was something European, fundamentally un-American.
 But with the rise of Donald Trump the term has become central to US politics.
 Is Trump a far-right politician.
-Does "Trumpism" exist and will it survive the Trump presidency?
+Does "Trumpism" exist, and will it survive Trump and his presidency?